-Conducted in partnership with the Patient Advocate Foundation (PAF), this program is an innovative, employer-based benefit that helps employees and their dependents navigate cancer treatment.
-Specially-trained personal cancer navigators guide patients through the cancer treatment journey, providing support with benefits education, financial and emotional stress, and access and adherence to care.
+In partnership with the Patient Advocate Foundation (PAF), this Florida Alliance program is an innovative, employer-based benefit that connects employees and their spouses/dependents to trained advocates who guide the plan members through a cancer, complex chronic condition or rare disease diagnosis and treatment journey, providing support with benefits education, financial and emotional stress, and access and adherence to care.

 LEADING TRANSFORMATION TO VALUE-BASED DELIVERY OF CARE AND PAYMENT REFORM